cis1905-fall2024/project0-warmup/README.md

 Credits:

-_Portions of this assignment were adapted from CS110L at Stanford and cmsc388Z_
+_Portions of this assignment were adapted from CS110L at Stanford and cmsc388Z at UMD_